 Barichara is one of the most beautiful towns in Colombia.
-A destination that thanks to its incredible architecture, its cobbled streets and the Andalusian style of its houses, is also part of the Heritage Villages of Colombia.
+A destination that thanks to its incredible architecture, its cobbled streets and the Andalusian style of its houses, is Heritage Village of Colombia.

-In this travel guide you will learn how to get, where to stay and what to do in Barichara, you will know what plans you should not miss in your trip and we will talk about your neighbors Guane and Zapatoca.
+In this travel guide you will learn how to get, where to stay, what to do and what to pack for Barichara, you will know what plans you should not miss in your trip and we will talk about your neighbors Guane and Zapatoca.

 ABOUT BARICHARA, SANTANDER, COLOMBIA